convenient/SetupScriptsDisabler/README.md

 `n98-magerun sys:setup:run` is my preferred method of running setup scripts.

-Just pop it in your composer.json and it's all ready to go.
+Just pop it (and your preferred composer installer / autoloader) in your composer.json and it's all ready to go.

 ```
 {